Equinomy

 (in French)

-Write me at equinomy@gmail.com
+Contact me at equinomy@gmail.com

-Below is a short summary of the main ideas behind Equinomy:
+This is a short summary of the main ideas behind Equinomy:

 The first and most important step is to define clearly capitalism and the market economy to never mistake one for the other (and mostly capitalism for the market economy).
 A market economy is a macroeconomic system based on freedom of people, prices and enterprise.
 Free competition and free cooperation exist in a market economy and are the source of its efficacy.
 This is not capitalism, even if capitalism has been defended for a very long time with the (many) qualities of the market economy.
 It is now time to stop this confusion and create a post-capitalist free market economy.